ni-eminen/Eigenface/documentation/weekly/week2.md

 - Learned what kind of dataset to use for eigenfaces

 ## What I've found difficult
+- Importing user modules not working, so I could not implement the tests in time
 - Wholly understanding what is going on and why it leads to accurate face recognition

 ## What's next